 “Playing a full international against South Africa is really going to focus everyone’s attention and provide us with valuable playing time before the tournament begins.

-“During the Six Nations we tried to play high-intensity, high-tempo rugby and we’ll look to replicate that at Sixways Stadium in May.
+“During the Six Nations we tried to play high-intensity, high-tempo rugby and we’ll look to replicate that at Sixways Stadium.

-“We want the players to express themselves, be creative and imaginative and hopefully by the time May comes around the conditions, as well as the playing surface, will allow us to do that which should be really exciting for the supporters there.”
+“We want the players to express themselves, be creative and imaginative and hopefully the conditions, as well as the playing surface, will allow us to do that which should be really exciting for the supporters there.”

 Worcester Warriors Managing Director Gus Mackay said: “We are delighted to once again be hosting an international match at Sixways as we have seen in the past that there is certainly an appetite for international rugby in this region.